DamienDeepgram/deepgram-simli-ai-agent-demo/README.md

 # simli-ai-agent-demo
- A simple Simli WebRTC AI Agent demo with OpenAI for LLM and ElevnLabs for speech
+ A simple Simli WebRTC AI Agent demo with OpenAI for LLM and Deepgram for speech to text and text to speech

 ![sample](https://github.com/user-attachments/assets/6f3445ec-fbf0-4272-9312-6efafd3a0cfe)